maxhbr/LDBcollector/README.md

 - [Open CoDE License Compliance](https://wikijs.opencode.de/de/Hilfestellungen_und_Richtlinien/Lizenzcompliance)
   approval information is Open CoDE Public Domain.
-The status information shown reflects version 1.4 from late November 2023.
+The status information shown reflects version 1.4 from January 2024.

 The content provided in {metæffekt}-universe is licensed under [Creative Commons BY-4.0](LICENSE).

 Copyright © metaeffekt GmbH 2021-2024.
 All rights reserved.

 ## Contribution
-As this repository is largely showing converted data a direct contribution in the form of patches is not appropriate.
-You may send requests for corrections or questions to [contact@metaeffekt.com](mailto:contact@metaeffekt.com).
+As this repository is largely showing converted data.
+A direct contribution in the form of patches is not appropriate.
+You may create issues on Github or send requests for corrections or questions to [contact@metaeffekt.com](mailto:contact@metaeffekt.com).
 Modifications will then be applied to the internal dataset to produce the corrected outputs.